-Within the framework of the ICAAP, operational risk is quantified using the so-called loss distribution approach (LDA), whereby distributions for damage amounts and frequency are determined individually, using internal loss data from the loss database.
-External and scenario-based data is also included in the modelling approach.
-The full loss distribution is generated using Monte Carlo simulation techniques; diversification effects between the various sub-types of risk and modelling categories are not being considered.
-Furthermore, it is ensured that the economic capital figure calculated does not fall short of a specific floor.
-This floor is in line with the adjusted regulatory capital determined in accordance with the standardised approach pursuant to the EU Capital Requirements Regulation (575/2013 (EU) - "CRR").
+Within the framework of the ICAAP, operational risk is quantified using the so-called loss distribution ap-proach (LDA), whereby distributions for damage amounts and frequency are determined individually, using internal loss data from the loss database.
+External and scenario-based data is also included in the model-ling approach.
+The full loss distribution is generated using a Monte Carlo simulation technique; diversifica-tion effects between the various sub-types of risk and modelling categories are not being considered.
+Fur-thermore, it is ensured that the economic capital figure calculated does not fall short of a specific floor.
+This floor is in line with the adjusted regulatory capital determined in accordance with the standardised ap-proach pursuant to the CRR.
 Sub-types of operational risk which can only be partially quantified, or which cannot be quantified at all, such as for instance model risk, are covered by way of a capital buffer.